konflux-ci/architecture/ADR/0033-opentelemetry-tracing.md

 ## Implementation

-The AppStudio Tekton pipeline definition and tasks will require changes.
+The Konflux Tekton pipeline definition and tasks will require changes.

 (how much into detail do we want to get here?)